Vasuji/CARND-traffic-sign-classifier/writeup-template.md

 ![alt text](german.png)

-The first image might be difficult to classify because ...
+The first image(stop) might not be difficult to classify because it looks lees confusing in comparesion to thers.
+The third image(road work) is little bit confusing with second (Yield) because the color intensity distibution is pretty much similar.
+The 4 th image (Left turn) should be easy but 5th image(60 KM) is kind of confusing because other traffic symbols also have such symbol like 30 KM.

 -----------